jamesclampffer/machinelearnings/mininet/README.md

 # CNN Training Toolkit

 Minimalist framework for training CNNs on image classification tasks.

-Originally built for self-teaching experiments that needed fast iteration on public datasets like CIFAR and Food101.
+Originally built for self-teaching experiments requiring fast iteration on public datasets like CIFAR and Food-101.
+Currently being tested for training specialized subclass heads downstream of an object detector model.

 Designed for:
 - Quick end-to-end experimentation with reasonable defaults
-- Hackable by design — an example architecture is prewired; others can be dropped in with minimal changes.
+- Hackable by design — an example architecture is prewired; others can be dropped in with minimal glue.

 ---

 ## Highlights

-- **GPU-ready**: mixed precision (AMP), OneCycleLR, gradient clipping
+- **GPU-ready**: mixed precision (AMP), OneCycleLR, gradient clipping.
-- **Intended to fully utilize H100-class hardware** during training
+- **Intended to fully utilize H100-class hardware** during training, needs some tuning to run on accelerators with limited memory.
-- **Dataset abstraction**: single loader interface hides dataset quirks
+- **Dataset abstraction**: single loader interface hides dataset quirks.
-- **Modular CLI training**: batching, learning rate, dataset, and activation type are all configurable
+- **Modular CLI training**: batching, learning rate, dataset, and activation etc. are configurable.
-- **ResNet-inspired "MiniNet" included**: Six residual blocks - depthwise-separable convs.
-SE blocks between residual blocks.
+- **ResNet-inspired "MiniNet" included**: Six residual blocks — depthwise-separable convs, with SE blocks in between.
-- **Portable**: no pip install or packaging overhead—just copy and run

 ---